bobtobey/cs50/project/README.md

 This portfolio represents a collection of my work, my approach to problem-solving, and my passion for creating engaging, efficient, and user-friendly digital experiences.

-Note: This document was proofread and spell-checked using ChatGPT and Grammarly to ensure clarity and professionalism.